The Outlaw Josey Wales: Production

 Cinematographer Bruce Surtees, James Fargo, and Fritz Manes scouted for locations and eventually found sites in Page, Arizona, Tucson, Arizona, Kanab, Utah, and Oroville, California even before they saw the final script.
 The movie was shot in DeLuxe Color and Panavision.
 Kaufman cast Chief Dan George, who had been nominated for an Academy Award for Best Supporting Actor in Little Big Man, as the old Cherokee Lone Watie.
 Sondra Locke, also a previous Academy Award nominee, was cast by Eastwood against Kaufman's wishes as Laura Lee, the granddaughter of the old settler woman Sarah (Paula Trueman); at 32, she was a decade older than the character.
 (Note: Locke (1944–2018) debuted onscreen in her mid-20s but always lied about how old she was, even going so far as to refer to herself as a "child star".
 The late actress is considered a paradigm of how easy it was in pre-internet times for celebrities to deceive the public, as there was no way to fact-check.)
 This marked the beginning of a professional and domestic relationship between Eastwood and Locke that spanned six films and lasted into the late 1980s.
 Ferris Webster was hired as the film's editor and Jerry Fielding as composer.

 In June 1975, Eastwood was announced as starring in the film, with a scheduled Bicentennial Celebration release.
 Principal photography began on October 6, 1975.
 A rift between Eastwood and Kaufman developed during the filming.
-Kaufman insisted on filming with a meticulous attention to detail, which caused disagreements with Eastwood, not to mention the attraction the two shared towards Locke and apparent jealousy on Kaufman's part in regard to their emerging relationship.
+Kaufman insisted on filming with a meticulous attention to detail, which caused disagreements with Eastwood, not to mention the attraction the two shared towards Locke, who was still married to Gordon Anderson, and apparent jealousy on Kaufman's part in regard to their emerging relationship.
 One evening, Kaufman insisted on finding a beer can as a prop to be used in a scene, but while he was absent, Eastwood ordered Surtees to quickly shoot the scene, as light was fading, and then drove away, leaving before Kaufman had returned.
 On October 24, 1975, Kaufman was fired at Eastwood's command by producer Bob Daley.
 The sacking caused an outrage among the Directors Guild of America and other important Hollywood executives, since the director had already worked hard on the film, including completing all of the pre-production.
 Pressure mounted on Warner Bros. and Eastwood to back down, and their refusal to do so resulted in a fine, reported to be around $60,000, for the violation.
 This resulted in the Director's Guild passing a new rule, known as "the Eastwood Rule", which prohibits an actor or producer from firing the director and then personally taking on the director's role.
 From then on, the film was directed by Eastwood himself with Daley as the second-in-command.
 With Kaufman's planning already in place, the team was able to finish making the film efficiently.
 Filming ended on December 6, 1975.